 Using a rewards credit card is another way to stack discounts and ensure you get the lowest possible price at Best Buy.
-If you don’t mind sticking to BestBuy.com for your purchases, the Bank of America® Cash Rewards credit card is one of your best good options, since you can choose online shopping as one of your bonus cash back categories:
+If you don’t mind sticking to BestBuy.com for your purchases, the Bank of America® Cash Rewards credit card is one of your best good options, since you can choose online shopping as a bonus category.

 Does Walmart price match?

 Yes, but only in some cases.
 Walmart.com offers price matching on identical items sold by select online retailers, including Amazon.com, Bestbuy.com, Target.com and more.
 You can request a price match on just one item per day and the item must be in-stock at the competitor’s website and on Walmart.com at the time of your request.
 Walmart will also match Walmart.com and Jet.com base prices for identical items available in a Walmart store.

 Notably, though, Walmart does not price match in-store prices or offer price adjustments on items purchased from Walmart.com that later decrease in price.
 No price matches are offered on items related to Black Friday or Cyber Week either.

 How to request a price match at Walmart